sciactive/nymph/README.md

 ## What's Next

-Up next is an user management system for Nymph.
-It will let you set up a registration and login process using Nymph entities.
-It will soon be available at [tilmeld.org](http://tilmeld.org/).
+Up next is a user management system for Nymph.
+Currently in beta, it will let you set up a registration and login process using Nymph entities.
+It's available at [tilmeld.org](http://tilmeld.org/).